3sands/3sands.github.io/_posts/2023-10-11-quatraitsPart2.md

 ### Explanation

 A `Maybe` is like a `Single` combined with a Swift `@discardableResult` or a `Completable`. `Maybe` will have one of three possibilities: an `onComplete`, a `success` with `T` element, or an `onError`.
 It's used when you could want the element but not necessarily need to have an element returned.
 For instance, fetching a value from a cache.
 The `Maybe` trait is not one I used too often in my day-to-day programming.
 I... actually don't think I ever used it at all myself...

+### "A Sartre Subject"

+a Subject’s an object - a middle man —
+the conduit between
+subscribed events and his down stream —
+to see — and then be seen —

+### Explanation

+I haven't yet mentioned the concept of an `Observer` in Reactive programming.
+It's the receiving counterpart to the passing-event `Observable`. `Observers`, for instance, could subscribe to a `UIButton` to know when a user taps on one, so, e.g., the `Observer` would receive an `onTap` event.
+The `Observer` would then perform the code declared during the subscription.

+A `Subject` is both an `Observer` and an `Observable`, allowing for events to be received and then passed on to other `Observer`s which had subscribed to the `Subject`. `Subjects` are widely used and come in multiple flavors and back some of what is specific to RxCocoa (to be explained in Part 4).

 ## Onward!